Limb Lengthening.us

 Abstract:

+What was the question?
 What are the functional abilities, psychosocial status, quality of life (QOL) characteristics,

 patient/parent satisfaction, and medical intervention requirements for children with severe fibular deficiency who undergo either